Science Museum of Virginia Operating Policies

 - Please observe the age restrictions in LightPlace, our space for early learners ages five and younger.
 The big kids have the rest of the Science Museum so let’s reserve this space for our younger scientists.

 - The concession stand outside The Dome will remain closed at this time.
 But have no fear!
-If you need a snack, we have converted our café on Level 1 to a vending and snacking area for guests.
+If you need a snack, we have a "grab-and-go" café on Level 1 as well as vending machines in Rotunda.

 - Do we need to say shirts and shoes are required?
 Okay.
 Shirts and shoes are required.
 And something covering your bottom half as well.
 And please refrain from wearing clothing with adult language or that depicts adult situations.

 - No firearms are allowed in the Science Museum.

 - Never stop learning!
 Science is all around you all the time.

 - Thorough cleaning and sanitizing has always been a critical part of our daily operations.
 Our cleaning procedures are based on the Centers for Disease Control guidelines using Environmental Protection Agency registered disinfectants.

 - A professional cleaning team is on-site during Science Museum operating hours to sanitize and clean the restrooms, all public spaces, common areas and exhibits.
 This includes the frequent cleaning of high-touch surfaces such as door handles, elevator buttons and handrails.

 - Deep cleaning takes place when the Science Museum is closed.
 The floors are mopped and vacuumed, restrooms are cleaned and all surfaces are sanitized.